tomba-io/steampipe-plugin-tomba/docs/index.md

 # tomba.io + Steampipe

-[tomba.io](https://tomba.io) is an API for Search or verify lists of email addresses in minutes.
+[Tomba](https://tomba.io) is a service that enables you to find and verify professional email addresses.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.